ala-ch/Sassbox/README.md

 ## Installation

-`bower install --save ala-ch/Sassbox` or download and import `/sassbox.scss` in your Sass files.
+`bower install --save ala-ch/Sassbox` or download and import `_sassbox.scss`.

 ## Contributors

-This collection includes many gems we found somewhere on the internets. ❤︎ s. credits in code/comments
+This collection includes gems we found somewhere on the internets. ❤︎ s. credits in code/comments